 - I. APPLICANT: Charlotte Newby - II.
 PROJECT LOCATION: Parcel ID# 30462-000-000 and 30468-000-000.
 Approximately .568 acres located on the south side of Thomas Drive. - III.
-REQUEST: This request is for a Deannexation / Small Scale Plan Amendment /zoning change for approximately .568 acres. - IV.
+REQUEST: This request is for a De-annexation / Small Scale Plan Amendment /zoning change for approximately 0.568 acres.
+The Plan Amendment and Zoning request are to remove the property from both City maps.
+The County will have to determine the appropriate designation and zoning to apply to the property once it is de-annexed. - IV.
 REASON FOR REQUEST: The applicant and first responders are facing confusing situations when there is a need for involvement by first responders.
-The club is located in the County and the parking lot is located in the City limits.
+The bar/lounge is located in the County and the subject property (parking lot for the bar/lounge) is located in the City limits.
+The subject property was annexed into the City in 1997-1998 and was separated from the bar/lounge by Elaine Street.
+However, in 2002 the County abandoned Elaine Street at this location which allowed the bar/lounge to expand to the east and become adjacent to the subject property.
+The property is now a parking lot for the bar/lounge.
+When emergency personnel are needed at this site, both the City and County respond because the bar/lounge and the parking lot are usually involved simultaneously.
+The applicant as well as the City Police Department wish the property be reverted back to the County since it has now been unified by ownership and function with the bar/lounge located in the County.

-V. DEANNEXATION REQUIREMENTS:
+V. DE-ANNEXATION REQUIREMENTS: